elucian/bee/syntax/composite.md

 write; --> "c:\work\project\src\test.bee"
 ```

-**Note:** You can not concatenate a string with a number, you must convert it first.
+**Note:** You can concatenate a string with a number or two numbers using .+.

 ### Template

 * We can include numbers into a string using template operator "<+" or "+>"
 * Inside template we use "{n}" notation to find a value using the member index
 * Template must be included in double quotes " "
-* If a placeholder is not found then it is ignored preserved as is.
+* If a placeholder index is not found then it is preserved as is

 ```
 new <variable> := <template> <+ <variable>;